 The above stretch will probably feel absolutely awful for you if you are suffering from a herniated disc right now!

 You should definitely avoid this exercise if you have sciatica from a herniated disc.
 It is yet another variation of the number one herniated disc exercise to avoid that we spoke about earlier, just with you on your back instead of sitting.

-This video shows THREE more hamstring stretches you are herniated disc exercises to avoid – even if your doctor or physio said otherwise:
+This video shows THREE more hamstring stretches that are herniated disc exercises to avoid – even if your doctor or physio said otherwise:

 Hopefully now you can see why stretching the hamstrings has to be the number one herniated disc exercise to avoid.

 I hope this will be enough of an explanation for you to take it OUT of your own treatment plan!